 Funny enough, it came around through Daily Intelligencer.
 Years ago, I used to be an active member of their commenting community.
 Before I got into playing music full time, I was a software developer.
-I was doing a lot of consulting work, and I was at Wells Fargo insurance and there wasn’t a whole lot of work to do over there.
+I was doing a lot of consulting work, and I was at an insurance company and there wasn’t a whole lot of work to do over there.
 Most of the work we were doing was crime, so probably good there wasn’t too much.

 I needed to stay engaged with something, and the 2012 election was going on.
 I started to notice there was this network of trolls.
 One of them was way too abusive.
 He would get kicked off the site like four times a day and just kept creating new accounts and logging back in.
 One of his favorite things to do was take someone’s comment and cut it off and call them a “low IQ commenter.”
 So I created an account called “Low IQ Commenter” and just started outstupiding him, thinking of the dumbest thing I could say, which tended to basically be the sarcastic response to what I thought he was about to say.
 That’s basically what Grandpa Walter is.
 Like one of them was, “Obamacare made my grandson gay.”
 I only did this for a couple of days, then it got old and then that was the end of it.

 A year and a half ago, my whole healthcare situation was up in air.
 I was getting back on this hellscape platform and hearing nonstop political noise.
 I really wanted to start replying to stupid people that way.
 There’s really no other way to do it.
 The only way to irritate them, if they’re dumb, is to pretend you’re playing along, then sneak something in the back door.
 When I started, I was like, This could be kind of fun.
 Somewhere along the way people started following this and it started growing.
 I went over 100,000 the other day.
 That’s crazy to me.

 What’s the benefit of keeping your identity secret?